zachreborn/terraform-modules/modules/aws/flow_logs/README.md

 <h3 align="center">Flow Logs Module</h3>
   <p align="center">
-    This module sets up each componenet required to capture ENI Flow Logs with the parameters specified.
-By default this module will be set up to work without any changes to variables.
+    This module sets up each componenet required to capture Flow Logs with the parameters specified.
+By default this module will be set up to work without any changes to variables other than the flow log capture source.
 The result of this module creates a unique cloudwatch log group with a prefix of 'flow_logs', an IAM policy and IAM role which can be used with ENI flow logs to deliver logs to that cloudwatch log group.
+One of flow_eni_id, flow_subnet_id, flow_transit_gateway_id, flow_transit_gateway_attachment_id, or flow_vpc_id must be provided.
     <br />
     <a href="https://github.com/zachreborn/terraform-modules"><strong>Explore the docs »</strong></a>
     <br />